architect/arc.codes/public/guides/iam.md

 > Define custom IAM Roles per Lambda function

-Running `npx audit` will display all the functions represented by the current `.arc` file.
+Running `npx audit` will display all the functions represented by the current `app.arc` file.

-Given the following `.arc` file:
+Given the following `app.arc` file:

 ```arc
 @app